Las Vegas Super Bowl Parties 2023 & Best Places to Watch the Game

 My how times have changed.

-For this year’s Super Bowl, the Caesars Palace sports book offers several viewing options among three different tiers.
+For this year’s Super Bowl, the Caesars Palace sports book offers several viewing options among several different tiers.
 In the main Seating section, there are four rows and the price is based on the row.
 Counter-intuitively, rows are cheaper the closer to the TV screens.

-Prices change based on demand, however as of this update they were as follows, before fees, but including tax and an 18% gratuity.
+Prices are a little confusing, as it includes a minimum spend, which Caesars says is a “aka beverage credit.”
+Prices also can change based on demand, however as of this update they are as follows, before fees, tax and and the 18% gratuity on minimum spend.

 |Type of Seat||Drink Benefits||Price|